This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Use your hands to coat the chicken and potatoes with the oil and lemon juice.
-Sprinkle the garlic powder, onion powder, smoked paprika, Italian seasoning, and some salt & pepper (I'm pretty generous) onto the chicken and potatoes.
+• Use your hands to coat the chicken and potatoes with the oil and lemon juice, then season with the garlic powder, onion powder, smoked paprika, Italian seasoning, and some salt & pepper (I'm pretty generous).
 Use your hands again to toss everything together so it's evenly coated.
-Surround the chicken and potatoes with the poultry herb mix (I put some of it on top of the chicken + potatoes and leave other intact sprigs scattered).
+Sprinkle the chicken and potatoes with the poultry herb mix (I roughly chop some up and leave some other sprigs intact and scatter them).

-• Roast for 30-40 minutes or until the chicken is cooked through but not overcooked.
-Cooking time will vary depending on how big the chicken pieces are (internal temperature should reach 165F).
+• Bake for 30-40 minutes or until the chicken is cooked through.
+Cooking time will vary depending on how big the chicken pieces are.
+If needed, broil for a few minutes to crisp up the chicken skin and potatoes more.

 Notes